evekeen/ivkin.dev/content/post/matrix-transformations.md

 ## Performance issues
 The described algorithm uses CPU extensively and will perform poorly on mobile devices, especially when processing high-definition images.
-The simplest thing to boost the performance is to downscale the image to a lower resolution, find the transformation, and then apply that matrix to the original frames.
+The simplest way to boost the performance is to downscale the image to a lower resolution, find the transformation, and then apply that matrix to the original frames.
+Downscaling is pretty straightforward - just use something like `resize` function from OpenCV, which works pretty fast, allowing us to focus on the real issue here - finding the transformation matrix.
+And this part is very sensitive to the image resolution.
-Downscaling is pretty straightforward however, to properly apply your matrices you will have to prepare them to work for bigger images.
+However, even after you found your downscaled transformation between frames, to properly apply these matrices you will have to prepare them to work for bigger images.
 ### Apply downscaled transformations
 Let's say the original image is 1920x1080, and you want to downscale it to 640x480.
 ```